 ZZ Top's 'Tres Hombres,' released on July 26, 1973, finally hurtled the Texas band to stardom.

-How Led Zeppelin’s First Album Set the Hard Rock Paradigm
+How Led Zeppelin’s First Album Became a Hard Rock Paradigm

-This may seem obvious, but Led Zeppelin’s eponymous debut is an album full of firsts, beyond the ‘I’ frequently tacked onto its title nowadays.
+This eponymous debut was an album full of firsts, beyond the ‘I’ frequently tacked onto its title nowadays.